Visiting the Residence Halls

 - Caldwell University residents/commuters who sign themselves into the residence halls will be held accountable for any inappropriate behavior and will result in disciplinary actions.

-- All overnight guests must be accompanied, at all times, by their resident host/hostess.
+- All overnight guests (regardless of outside visitor or commuter/resident) must be accompanied, at all times, by their resident host/hostess.
 Residents may not sign in or out the guests of other residents.
 Non-Resident day guests must be accompanied at all times.
 Commuter and Resident day guests do not have to be accompanied when signing in or out of a building.
+Commuter and Resident overnight visitors must be signed out by their hosts.

 - The university reserves the right to suspend visitation privileges for those violating the visitation policies.